RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 ## Imports and a Text Input Node

-As before, we begin by importing the nodes we need:
+As before, we begin by importing the code we need:

 ```python linenums="1"
 import dendron